-SPIN Selling is the result of 10 years of Neil Rackham’s research, making it one of the most selling books in history.
+SPIN Selling is the result of 10 years of Neil Rackham’s research, making it one of the bestseller sales books in history.

 Founder of Huthwaite, one of the world’s largest sales training companies, Rackham has invested a million dollars and a decade of work to analyze which sales methods work, which don’t and why.